 Hexagram 46升Pushing Upward

 Wind below, earth above — the wood seed pushing up through the ground, the slow continuous rise into the open air.
-The hexagram is the canonical instruction for the period of visible steady ascent: the quarter of compounding work, the year after the coalition gathered, the arc when each small step lands cleanly and the next one is already available.
-The practical question is whether the rise is being conducted through the proper ritual frames, whether the great person has been seen, and whether the discipline of accumulating the small can be sustained without anxiety.
+Pushing Upward is the canonical instruction for the period of visible steady ascent, the stretch when the climb is already underway and the work is simply to keep climbing well: the season of compounding effort, the year after the coalition gathered, the arc when each small step lands cleanly and the next one is already available.
+The decision it presses is not whether to rise but how — whether the rise is being marked with the right recognition at each level, whether you have actually gone to see the person whose judgment the climb needs, and whether you can hold the discipline of accumulating small steps without forcing the pace or losing your nerve.

 60-second read

-Pushing Upward is the hexagram for the period of visible steady ascent.
-The hexagram statement is unusually generous: supreme success, use to see the great person, do not be anxious, advance to the south is fortunate.
-The instruction layer is the Xiang commentary's prescription, which is structural rather than tactical — the noble person complies with virtue and accumulates the small to make the great.
+Pushing Upward answers a single question: the rise is already happening — how do you climb it well?
+The hexagram statement is unusually generous: supreme success, go to see the great person, do not be anxious, advance to the south is fortunate.
+The instruction underneath is the Xiang commentary's, and it is structural rather than tactical — accumulate the small to make the great.
 The discipline is the perseverance of paced small steps, the seed pushing up through the earth without forcing its arc.
+The temptation is to over-manage a climb that is already working.
 Do not be anxious.
-The rise is already underway.
+The rise is already underway; your job is to keep it honest, mark it at the right levels, and refuse to force its pace.

 The hexagram